Vandivier/afterecon/content/2018-08-15-the-no-goal-posts-fallacy.md

 ---
-title: The No Goal Posts Fallacy
+title: "The No Goal Posts Fallacy"
 date: 2018-08-15 09:10:59
 author: John Vandivier
 ---